Wyntuition/papyri/README.md

 It is written using functional reactive programming (FRP) using Java, Vavr, RxJava and JavaScript, and RxJs.

-It is deployed onto a standalone Linux server with Docker, as well as onto a bare bones Kubernetes instance.
-It includes a development environment using Kubernetes (Minikube).
+It is deployable onto a standalone Linux server with Docker (JVM, Nginx containers), or a Kubernetes.
+It includes a development environment using Kubernetes as well.

 ## Getting Started

-1. Clone this repo.
+1. Clone this repo and `cd papyri`.

-1. Install Java (_On Mac_: `brew install java`, _On Linux_: https://sdkman.io/install then `sdk install java`)
+1. Install Java ([Install SDKMan](https://sdkman.io/install) then run `sdk install java`)

-### Starting the API
+### Start the API

 1. `cd api`
 1. Build and run: `./gradlew build run`

-### Starting the API
+### Start the UI

 1. Navigate to the `ui-pure/index.html` file